 - Lunch containers – Paper or Plastic?
 Actually neither.
-The best solution is a reusable lunch box! www.laptoplunches.com.
-She found a cool one to reduce your packaging at lunchtime.
+The best solution is a reusable lunch box!
+One of our favorite options is: www.laptoplunches.com. ---- such a cool option to reduce your packaging at lunchtime.

-- Try replacing Ziploc bags and disposable containers and pre-sized snacks, with recyclable aluminum foil or better yet, refillable containers for food and drinks to be returned to home to wash.
+- Try replacing plastic bags and disposable containers with recyclable aluminum foil or better yet, refillable containers for food and drinks that can be returned to home to wash.

 - Skip the plastic utensils and use good old flatware (find at the Dollar Store so there is no fear of losing your set for your home dining).